ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 !!! info

     Not all the features are needed for IPF.
-But as we will add support of new features, it can change.
+But as we will add support for new features, it can change.
 List of currently required features for minimal working setup (IPF 4.0, Gaia R81):

     > Advanced VRRP, ARP, BGP, Cluster, Display Configuration, Domain Name, Host Name, Management Interface, Netflow Export, Network Interfaces, Network Management, NTP, OSPF, Route, Routing Monitor, SNMP, System Configuration, Virtual-System, VRRP, VSX.